ds-lab/EsophagusVisualization/features/database.md

     - Endosonography
 - **3D Reconstruction**:
   - These diagnostic and therapy data are optional and the software is functional without them.
-  - However, for 3D esophagus reconstruction, **TBE images** and a **Manometry .csv file** are mandatory.
+  - For 3D esophagus reconstruction, the following files are mandatory:
+    - TBE image(s) (.jpg or .png)
+    - Manometry pressure file (.csv)
-  - Additional optional files (e.g., endoscopy images, EndoFlip data) can also be uploaded to support 3D reconstruction.
+  - Optional data (e.g., endoscopy images, EndoFlip .xlsx files) can also be uploaded to further support the reconstruction process.

 ### Manometry Data Management
-- **Data Input Requirements**: Only possible if a visit is selected.
+- **Data Input Requirements**:
+  - Data entry is only possible if a visit is selected.
 Without a selected visit, data upload is deactivated.
 - **Data Handling**:
   - **Manometry Data**:
     - If incomplete, users are notified of missing fields.